dptools/process_offsite_audio/README.md

 This code has been running autonomously on the Pronet development server since early February 2022.
 Only a minority of sites have correctly added properly formatted interviews to Box and registered the corresponding subject ID in REDCap, but the code has worked well in those cases.

 <details>
-	<summary>Details on site mock interview status as of 3/17/2022:</summary>
+	<summary>Details on site mock interview status as of 3/22/2022:</summary>

 Sites that have successfully had some data processed -
 * PronetLA, PronetYA, and PronetNN have had an interview make it all the way through the pipeline.
 	* In the case of PronetYA, three interviews have gone through the pipeline.
-	* PronetLA had one transcript go all the way through as our first test transcript, and now has a second test audio file uploaded as part of the main testing phase - this second mock interview is awaiting transcription by TranscribeMe.
+	* PronetLA had one transcript go all the way through as our first test transcript, and now has a second test audio file uploaded as part of the main testing phase - this second mock interview has been transcribed and is awaiting manual site redaction review.
 	* All other sites with any processing have done a single interview.
 * PronetCA, PronetSF, PronetPI, PronetOR, PronetSI, and PronetGA have had transcripts returned by TranscribeMe, but have not yet correctly completed the manual redaction review process.
 	* PronetOR has put the reviewed transcript in the wrong spot on Box, the others don't seem to have done any review at all.